 Burton hired Bo Welch as production designer, who worked with him again on Edward Scissorhands (1990) and Batman Returns (1992).
 Catherine O’Hara (replacing a sick Anjelica Huston) met her future husband Bo Welch while filming.

-After its box-office success, a sequel was proposed Beetlejuice Goes Hawaiian but never made when Burton went on to two Batman movies, Batman and Batman Returns.
+After its box-office success, two sequels were proposed – Beetlejuice in Love and Beetlejuice Goes Hawaiian – and scripts were commissioned and written, but the films were never made when Burton went on to two Batman movies, Batman and Batman Returns.

 Burton wanted Sammy Davis Jr for Beetlejuice, but Warner Bros refused, and later Dudley Moore was considered.